JayWood/the-seo-framework/readme.txt

 *Read **Transferring SEO Content using SEO Data Transporter** below for SEO plugin transitioning instructions.*

+= Unbranded, Free and Professional =
+This plugin is unbranded!
+This even means that we don't even put the name "The SEO Framework" anywhere within the WordPress interface.
+Like as if this plugin is part of WordPress.
+No ads, no nags.
+The small HTML comment can be easily disabled with the use of a filter.

+Nobody has to know about the tools you've used to create your or someone else's website.
+A clean interface, for everyone.

 = Numbers don't lie =
 Optimizing SEO is a fundamental process for any website.
 So we try to be non-intrusive with The SEO Framework.
 The SEO Framework is byte and process optimized on PHP level, with each update the optimization is improved when possible.